 • Assists with shorter labor for expectant mothers, as well as less need for medication, less depression and anxiety, and shorter hospital stays.

-Beth Salomonis is a nationally certified massage therapist registered to practice massage in Colorado and a member of the American Massage Therapy Association.
-She was originally certified in California in 1999, at the McKinnon Institute.
-Beth is certified in Deep Tissue, Swedish, and Ashiatsu massage modalities.
-After receiving her Bachelors in Biology at Boston University, she moved to Colorado and started Sun Spa.
-More recently, Beth went for continuing education at the Colorado School of the Healing Arts and became certified in Cranial Sacral Therapy.
-Beth has been drawn to massage therapy her whole life and loves the art of massage.
+Beth was originally certified in as a massage therapist in California in 1999, at the McKinnon Institute.
+After receiving her Bachelors in Biology, as a pre med student Boston University in 2003, she moved to New York and opened her first small business Vitality NYC.
+In 2007 Beth moved to Colorado to be with her grandma and started Sun Spa.
+In 2011 Beth went for continuing education at the Colorado School of the Healing Arts and became certified in Cranial Sacral Therapy.
+Beth has been drawn to massage therapy her whole life.
+As a child she was sent around the dinner table to give all the adults a shoulder massage and still loved every minute of her hands on work, to this day.

 What Beth says about her massage practice: